Dust or Magic Logo

 Download a copy of the brochure (PDF)

-What is it?
-A critique of children's interactive media products released this past year, along with presentations on current research and the most current thinking on the children's interactive media space.
+What is Dust or Magic?
+A critique of best (magic) and the worst (dust) children's interactive design in the past year, along with presentations on current research and the most current thinking on the children's interactive media space.

-Where is it?
-Lambertville, NJ, The Inn at Lambertville Station; approximately 50 minutes from Newark Liberty International Airport
+Where?
+Lambertville, NJ, The Inn at Lambertville Station; approximately one hour from Newark Liberty International Airport.

 ABOUT THE INSTITUTE